-Staffing Industry Analysts’ April update of the U.S. Staffing Industry Forecast, presented a bright future for the contingent workforce.
-In their report, this global advisor on contingent work predicted that this industry segment will grow 6% in 2015 and 5% in 2016 to reach a record industry size of $121 billion.
+Staffing Industry Analysts’ update presented a bright future for the contingent workforce.
+In their report, this global advisor on contingent work stated that this industry segment grew 3% in 2018 and will grow 3% in 2019, reaching $131 billion in revenue in 2019.
 This projected growth is no surprise to anyone who has been paying attention to the contingent or “on demand” workforce over time.

 Companies today have on-going challenges as it pertains to changes in regulatory compliance, mergers, acquisitions, and constant business transformation.
 Managing the contingent workforce can be a time consuming and costly process.
-A Vendor Managed Service Program is an increasingly common way to handle the difficulties in managing multiple staffing providers and providing visibility into their staffing expenditures.
+This is another important factor contributing to the importance of implementing an MSP as part of a business.

 The way people work will only become more flexible and variable.
 Staffing firms will need to be ready to address the different forms of contingent work for which clients will be searching.
 In addition, the industrial procurement staffing supply chains that affect contingent workforce management will continue to develop.
 As a result, staffing businesses will need to keep up with those changes to provide the kinds of hires needed, whether they’re temporary or permanent.